tklab-tud/uscxml/README.md

 <img src="https://raw.github.com/tklab-tud/uscxml/master/docs/Performance_Microstep.png" width="500px" />

-For the tests, we took the [highest precision timer](https://github.com/tklab-tud/uscxml/blob/master/src/uscxml/concurrency/Timer.cpp) we could attain and measured how long the execution of a given SCXML IRP tests took while subtracting initialization, tear-down and the time spent in the data-model's routines.
+For the tests, we took the [highest precision timer](https://github.com/tklab-tud/uscxml/blob/master/src/uscxml/concurrency/Timer.cpp) we could attain and measured how long the execution of a given SCXML IRP test took while subtracting initialization, tear-down and the time spent in the data-model's routines.
 Time is averaged over 1.000 iterations.